Generation Z in the United States: Elections

 Young Americans, seen here with their MAGA hats, have been turning towards the right since 2020.

 As more and more members of Generation Z reached adulthood during the 2020s, voter turnouts in this cohort has been growing, even though young people are still less likely to vote than older generations.
 In particular, political participation among young women has jumped, breaking a historical trend in which young men were more likely to vote.
 Living in an age of political polarization has motivated this cohort to participate in the political process.
-A survey conducted before the 2020 U.S. presidential election by Barnes and Nobles Education on 1,500 college students nationwide found that just one third of respondents believe who they vote for is "private information" and three quarters of them find it difficult to find unbiased news sources.
+A survey conducted before the 2020 U.S. presidential election by Barnes and Noble Education on 1,500 college students nationwide found that just one third of respondents believe who they vote for is "private information" and three quarters of them find it difficult to find unbiased news sources.

 2018 was the first year when the majority of voters aged 18 to 24 were members of Generation Z, and they cast 4% of the votes.
 During the 2020 U.S. presidential election, Millennials and Generation Z voted for Joe Biden by a margin of 20 percentage points.
 Generation Z cast 8% of the votes that year.
 High youth turnout was a factor behind Biden's victory.
 Yet, young people's support for him fell quickly afterwards.
 By late 2021, only 29% of adults in this age group approved of his performance as president whereas 50% disapproved, a gap of 21 points, the largest of all age groups.
 In the 2022 midterm election, voters below the age of 30 were the only major age group supporting the Democratic Party, but their numbers still were large enough to prevent Republicans from controlling the majority of seats in the Senate.
 In the 2024 presidential election, Americans aged 18 to 29 voted for Kamala Harris by a margin of only four points, according to exit polls conducted by the Associated Press.
 Donald Trump and his Republican Party made considerable gains among young voters, especially young men and European Americans.
 Among Gen-Z women, while those of ethnic-minority backgrounds overwhelmingly supported Harris, those of European ancestry were evenly split between Harris and Trump.
 This election has broken the historical trend of young people generally voting for Democrats.
 Generation Z has been shifting towards the right since 2020.
-Even so, polls conducted after that election showed that Generation Z's support for Donald Trump had been eroding steadily as he failed to address their concerns about the economy, especially inflation and the cost of living.
+Even so, polls conducted after that election showed that the majority of Generation Z disapproved of the performance of President Donald Trump because he had failed to address their concerns about the economy, especially inflation and the cost of living.